 The Hundred Days of Reform was an attempt to modernise China by reforming its government, economy and society.
-They were launched by the young Guangxu emperor and his followers in mid-1898.
+They were launched by the young Guangxu emperor and his followers, particularly the writer Kang Youwei, in mid-1898.
+The reforms were eventually wound back by Dowager Empress Cixi, leading to the Emperor’s arrest and sidelining from power.

 The need for urgent reforms in China followed the failure of the Self-Strengthening Movement and defeat in the Sino-Japanese War of 1894-95, which exposed China’s military weakness.